How to Design the Perfect Experience for Chinese Tourists

 Connectivity and technology

 Connectivity is crucial if you want to delight Chinese tourists.
-Offer free WiFi in attractions, buses and wherever possible.
+Offer free WiFi in attractions, buses, and wherever possible.
 Also, mention where they can find free internet access at the destination.
 By doing so, you not only allow them to share their experiences with family and friends but also to become your brand ambassador.

-You can also display QR Codes which lead to extra information available on your digital channels, next to products or on printed materials.
+You can also display QR Codes which lead to extra information available on your digital channels, next to products, or on printed materials.
 Say you talk about a local fact or detail.
 After the tour, you can invite your customers to learn more on your Chinese website or social media channels by scanning a QR code.
-And don´t worry – Chinese embrace the use of QR Codes way better than their Western counterparts.
+And don´t worry – the Chinese embrace the use of QR Codes way better than their Western counterparts.

 Creating photo opportunities

 Photos, same as for tourists of other nationalities, represent more than words and are the proof of visitation.
-These days, Chinese visitors aren’t just interested in shopping, but as well they want to get know more about the culture and the countryside.
+These days, Chinese visitors aren’t just interested in shopping, but as well they want to get to know more about the culture and the countryside.
 Therefore, always point out the best spots for photos and plan enough time for photo taking.
 If dealing with large groups, make sure to promote a group photo together.

 Guidance and clarification

 Especially for newcomers, the tour guide/leader still plays a crucial role.
-Chinese want to have a feeling of security and this is achieved by giving clear directions, emphasizing meeting times and providing around the clock support.
+Chinese want to have a feeling of security and this is achieved by giving clear directions, emphasizing meeting times, and providing around the clock support.
 It is also important to share information of what to do in case of a medical emergency (which is, for example, one of the main concerns of elderly travelers when traveling abroad).

 For both new and experienced travelers, you might want to share tips of what is the typical life of a local in your destination.
 Be prepared to receive quite personal questions while doing this, for example, about your job, income, marital status, etc.

-When organizing dinner for less experienced Chinese travelers, a buffet style with samples of local delicacies is always welcome.
+When organizing dinner for less experienced Chinese travelers, a buffet-style with samples of local delicacies is always welcome.
 Give short introductions of the dishes and allow time for photos.
 Individual travelers are often foodies and many know in advance what they would like to try in a destination or actively ask for recommendations from the staff or their friends back home.
-A common activity is to take a photo of the menu and ask their contacts in WeChat for advice before deciding what to eat.
+A common activity is to take a photo of the menu and ask their contacts for advice before deciding what to eat.

-In the Chinese culture, eating plays a central role.
+In Chinese culture, eating plays a central role.
 It goes beyond the physical need but means to share a good time.
 Try to give to your customers a feeling of enjoyment and learning while eating.
 It is also recommended to have the name of a good authentic Chinese restaurant at hand, you never know when your Chinese clients have cravings to taste home away from home.
 This request can be expected from travelers having long stays abroad.